Alasdair Allan

 Consultant in Exeter, United Kingdom

-He is the author of a number of books, and sometimes also stands in front of cameras.
 You can often find him at conferences talking about interesting things, or deploying sensors to measure them.
+Sometimes he also stands in front of cameras.